ivanovslavy/BRSCPP/.github/ISSUE_TEMPLATE/test-and-earn-submission.md

 - [ ] I have tested my contribution thoroughly
 - [ ] I have included all necessary documentation
 - [ ] I have provided working links/demos where applicable
-- [ ] I understand that the final decision is made by the project creator
 - [ ] I agree to the Test And Earn challenge rules